lerilar/stoe-status-api-example/README.md

 - Make improvements and adaptations
 - Share and distribute modifications

-The primary purpose of this script is to demonstrate a practical implementation of the BankID status API integration.
+The primary purpose of this script is to demonstrate a practical implementation of the Stø status API integration.
 While we welcome community contributions and improvements, please note that no official support is provided.

+Please note that the status api may change over time, components may be added, changed or removed.
+An occasional manual check towards the api is encouraged to catch these changes.

 ---